uzh-rpg/eds-buildconf/README.md

 Log Files and Conversion to Rosbag
 -------

-The log files are created in the /tmp folder by default.
-There are named as /tmp/date, e.g.: /tmp/20220401-1015 EDS is not real time.
+The log files are created in the `/tmp` folder by default (You can change the folder [here](https://github.com/uzh-rpg/bundles-eds/blob/0952ca893178efdaefdde72a93672eeccedfadef/config/app.yml#L12)).
+The log files are named in a folder as `/tmp/date`, e.g.: `/tmp/20220401-1015` EDS is not real time.
 You can convert the log file to the correct time by running the following command in your log folder
 ```console
 docker@javi $ cd rock/dev
 docker@dev $ source env.sh